okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJodHRwOi8vdHJ1c3R5YXBwLmNvbS8iLCJleHAiOjEzMDA4MTkzODAsInN1YiI6InVzZXJzLzg5ODM0NjIiLCJzY29wZSI6InNlbGYgYXBpL2J1eSJ9.43DXvhrwMGeLLlP4P4izjgsBB2yrpo82oiUPhADakLs
 ```

-Like most things in life, don't just a JWT by its cover (remember, they're opaque).
+Like most things in life, don't judge a JWT by its cover (remember, they're opaque).
 If you look carefully, you'll see that there are two periods in the string.
 These delimit different sections of the JWT:

  1. the header
  2. the payload/body (or claims)